icgrp/ese532_handouts/ese532_handouts/hw6/homework_submission.md

     Use 2 `mmult_fpga` units.
 This can be done by modifying `design.cfg`.
     Rebuild the FPGA version,
     copy the binaries and boot files, reboot and test.
 This will take about >30 minutes to build.
 Report the latencies.
     Provide a screenshot of the relevant section of Application Trace from Vitis Analyzer.
+(Including System Diagram)
         ```{hint}
         - You may need to reduce the number of NUM_MAT and/or the size of your array partition from 2.1
         ```